 “You speak from a very angry place, Tadashi.
 That is why you revel in the suffering of your enemy, and fail to think of the suffering you cause yourself.”

 “I’m not suffering!”
 He demanded.
 “I’m *GLAD* they’re dead!
 ALL of them!”

 “Then…perhaps you have lost your grace as well, little one.”
 I said.
 “For that…I am sorry for bringing you such ill influence.”

 Tadashi suddenly stood up, almost as if offended by my reaction.
 “I don’t know what’s wrong with you!
 The people in the town center celebrate your arrival and glorify your swordsmanship…yet you sit here in the dark, all alone, and you fuss like a hungry baby!”
 I lowered my head, but kept my silence.
 It was then that Tadashi’s feisty spirit took a hold of him and he kicked a small cloud of dust on me.
-“Can’t you even look me in the eye?
-Some hero you are.”
+“Can’t you even look me in the face?
+Some hero you are!”
 I said nothing.
 The dizziness of the wine kept me still.
-“Maybe the ruffians at the restaurant were right.
-Maybe he legendary Tatsuro Myoki is a coward…”
+“Maybe the ruffians at the restaurant were right!
+Maybe the legendary Tatsuro Myoki IS a coward…”